-- iv.
+- The shot may be steel, brass, or a synthetic-covered implement. - II.
+It is acceptable to include wheelchair athlete in the regular divisions of the shot put, but the weight of shot must be the same for all competitors.
+Wheelchairs should be properly strapped down for competition. - III.
+A legal put shall be made from within the circle.
+In the course of an attempt, the athlete, or his/her wheelchair, may not touch the top edge of the stop-board, the top of the iron ring or any surface outside of the circle.
+It is legal to touch the inside of the stop-board or the iron band. - IV.
 The use of any mechanical aid shall not be allowed.
-For protective purposes only the wrist may be taped. - v.
-The shot shall be put from the shoulder with one hand only.
+For protective purposes only the wrist may be taped. - V. The shot shall be put from the shoulder with one hand only.
 When the competitor takes a stance in the circle to commence a put, the shot shall touch or be in close proximity to the neck or the chin and the hand shall not be dropped below this position during the action of putting.
-The shot shall not be taken behind the line of the shoulders. - vi.
-The put shall be declared foul and shall not be measured if, after entering the circle and starting the put, the competitor commits any of the following: a) Uses any method contrary to the definition of legal put or - vii.
-Causes the shot to fall on or outside the lines marking the landing sector o.
-Mini-Javelin
+The shot shall not be taken behind the line of the shoulders. - VI.
+The put shall be declared foul and shall not be measured if, after entering the circle and starting the put, the competitor commits any of the following: - a.
+Uses any method contrary to the definition of legal put. - b.
+Causes the shot to fall on or outside the lines marking the landing sector.